wlandau/crew/README.md

 The [`R6`](https://r6.r-lib.org) classes of `crew` establish a standardized user interface to high-performance computing technologies.
-Unlike its closely related [`future`](https://future.futureverse.org/) package, `crew` prioritizes centralized scheduling, semi-persistent (reusable) workers, and user-driven customization.
+Unlike its closely related [`future`](https://future.futureverse.org/) package, `crew` prioritizes centralized scheduling, heterogeneous semi-persistent workers, and user-driven customization.
 The primary goal is to help pipeline tools such as such [`targets`](https://docs.ropensci.org/targets/) efficiently orchestrate tasks without having to support individual low-level interfaces to specific high-performance computing platforms or cloud services.